gnurser/nemo_monty/README.md

     cd /path/to/parent
 ```

-Then activate `big` environment if not previously done
+ Then, assuming that the mamba python environment into which `nemo_eos` has been installed is `big`, move into this environment (if it's something else, use that instead).

 ```
    mamba activate big
 ```

 Then git clone the source from github and move into new directory